Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 ## Visual Interactions

+### <ins>navbar</ins>

+The navbar links hover effects are applied to users only viewing with a desktop.
+To engage with the user a verticle white line sweeps under text when hoverd over. this small effect keeps the user engaged and assists with the minimalistic design.

+### <ins>Social Links</ins>

+Large eye catcning social links found at each footer of the page painted light black with an off white background repeating the designs aesthetics for consistency.
+When the user hovers or engages with the link a subtle backgorund colour change too gold to encourage interaction.

+### <ins>Buttons and C2A</ins>

+Buttons posistioned in eye catching areas to encourage engagement. white text with a gold background when inactive but when engaged jumps to a slight off gold so the user knows his action has been Acknowledged.
+The most important call to action sitting at the top of the page (engages contact with user) highlighted white on a black background when interacted turns gold to match text written before.

 # Features

+## Exsiting

-- Desktop,tablet and mobile responsive giving the user flexability.
+* Desktop,tablet and mobile responsive giving the user flexability.
-- Simplistic design which will help users navigate through out the web page with ease.
+* Simplistic design which will help users navigate through out the web page with ease.
-- Interactive header image that is displayed on all pages to remind the user of the brand and when clicked will navigate back to home page.
+* Interactive header image that is displayed on all pages to remind the user of the brand and when clicked will navigate back to home page.
-- Clear call to action buttons allowing users to know what to do next and make that initial contact.
+* Clear call to action buttons allowing users to know what to do next and make that initial contact.
-- Social icons clearly makered at the foot of the page.
+* Social icons clearly makered at the foot of the page.
 Allowing the user to interact further with the artits social sites.
-- Media player with controls - lets the user be more interactive with
+* Media player with controls - lets the user be more interactive with
-- Embeded video with controls - helps the user
+* Embeded video with controls - helps the user

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.